 Test out your preferred fund(s) by kicking the tyres.
 Check out their websites, read their official documents - mainly the Product Disclosure Statement, phone or email them, or send them a social media message to see if they respond.

 Step 3 - It's all in the menu

 Choosing a super fund is like choosing a music or video streaming service.
 What separates them is the range of choices they offer.
 So check out the investment choice menu and try to understand what it offers.
 The questions you should be asking are: how many choices does it have, what asset sectors, are they strategic choices, are they asset class choices, which investment managers do they use?

 Step 4 - Check out the AAA rated funds

 Just like how you can't seriously check out a car without sooner or later getting behind the wheel and taking it for a test drive, the same is true with a MySuper product or super fund.

-Start by checking how the fund's investment performance stacks up especially for the main flagship options like the MySuperoption or the balanced and growth option.
+Start by checking how the fund's investment performance stacks up especially for the flagship MySuper option or the balanced and growth options.
 Make sure these investment returns are after fees.
-Then check how good is the insurance policy that comes with the fund.
+Then check the fund's insurance policy and find out what annual premium you will be paying.

 Step 6 - Ask questions